 I definitely own a lot of purple.
 I currently have about five purple shirts and 12 purple ties.
 A weird quirk of mines is naming my ties!

 Growing through experience

 My fraternity, Alpha Phi Alpha was crucial in my leadership development.
 It was through the fraternity that my public speaking was fine-tuned, my event planning skills were developed and my leadership was defined.
 Through the skills I learned with Alpha, I was able to impact all of my other organizations in a positive manner.

-Make an effort to connect with those professors and mentors.
+Make an effort to connect with professors and mentors to build good relationships.
 They all want to be helpful but you must meet them in the middle.
 So please visit office hours, send emails, and stay connected.
 These relationships will be important for your professional life even after college graduation.